 - At least 7 years of service is required to be completed to be eligible for withdrawal

-- 50% of the PF contribution can be withdrawn.
+- 50% of the employee’s contribution with interest can be withdrawn.

 - An employee can withdraw funds for his own, siblings or child’s marriage